How to convert HTML to WordPress

-• Creating a WordPress Theme from a static HTML site.
+• Create a WordPress theme from a static HTML site.
 If you prefer your old HTML website’s design intact, this option is for you.
-It’s also the most challenging route and requires coding.
-But, don’t get intimidated.
-All you need to do is copy/paste the old HTML code into several PHP files.
+It’s also the most challenging route and requires coding – luckily, all you need to do is copy and paste the old HTML code into several PHP files.

 Create a new theme folder on your desktop and name it.
 We’re naming our folder as my-theme.
 After that, open your code editor and create the following files: